intGus/rp2040-keyboard/README.md

 ## Configuration

+To set up your keyboard, you can use the web configurator at [https://keyboard-manager.gusdiaz.dev](https://keyboard-manager.gusdiaz.dev).
+Simply load the configuration file from the root of your board and connect using Web Serial.
+The UI will guide you through assigning keys and customizing settings.

-Edit the `keyboard_config.json` file to define button actions and LED intensities.
-Each button can be mapped to either:
+Alternatively, you can configure manually by editing the keyboard_config.json file.
+Define button actions and LED intensities, where each button can be mapped to:
 - **Keycodes**: Specify an array of key names (e.g., `"CONTROL", "C"`)
 - **String**: Specify a string that will be typed when the button is pressed (e.g., `"Hello, World!"`).